Beer and Hops, Clever Use For a Useless Plant

 Beer can be, and

-historically was, made without one of its now-primary ingredients -
+historically was, made without what is one of its primary modern ingredients -

 hops.
 First used in Europe around 1100 AD, hops help to produce more